dvberzon/vanberzon-com/content/pages/readability.md

 In 2018 Daniel started an online experiment at [howreadable.com](http://howreadable.com/).
 The aim of the experiment is to try to uncover rules for how programming patterns affect code readability, based on empirical observation of developer behaviour.

-A second iteration of the experiment is current [live](http://howreadable.com/) and accepting participants.
-The experiment will close in November 2019 and the results will be published in December.
+A second iteration of the experiment ran from October to November 2019.
+545 participant developers took part leading to statistically significant results on the readability of six coding constructs.
+The full write-up is available on [howreadable.com](http://howreadable.com/)

 The __howreadable__ experiment was developed by Daniel van Berzon ([@dvberzon](https://twitter.com/dvberzon)) in collaboration with Jake 'Sid' Smith ([@JakeSidSmith](https://twitter.com/JakeSidSmith)) and Niall Coleman-Clarke ([@mceniallator](https://twitter.com/mceniallator)).

-Thank you to [Phil Teare](https://www.linkedin.com/in/philteare/), [Freyja Nash](https://uk.linkedin.com/in/frenah) and Narani van Laarhoven ([@fsf_2025](https://twitter.com/fsf_2025)) for their help with the experiment design, and Cian Campbell (Jazz Hands Presentations) for help with the visual design.
+Thank you to [Phil Teare](https://www.linkedin.com/in/philteare/), [Freyja Nash](https://uk.linkedin.com/in/frenah) and Narani van Laarhoven ([@fsf_2025](https://twitter.com/fsf_2025)) for their help with the experiment design, Cian Campbell ([Jazz Hands Presentations](mailto:cian@jazzhands.co.uk)) for help with the visual design and Oskar Holm ([@ohdatascience](https://twitter.com/ohdatascience)) for help with the statistical analysis.

 Special thanks go to [Ocasta](https://ocasta.com/) for sponsorship and financial support.